-We are a fabless semiconductor company that designs, develops and markets, high-performance, low-power semiconductor solutions for the multimedia consumer electronics market.
+We are a global leader in developing semiconductor solutions for Solid State Storage devices ("SSDs") and wireless communications.
 We have three major product lines: mobile storage, multimedia SoCs, and mobile communications.
-Our mobile storage is composed of microcontrollers used in NAND flash memory storage products such as flash memory cards, universal serial bus ("USB") flash drives, SSDs, and embedded flash.
-These flash memory storage products are widely used for external or internal storage of data by consumer electronics devices such as mobile phones, smart phones, tablets, digital still cameras, camcorders, personal navigation devices, and notebook and desktops personal computers.
+Our mobile storage is composed of microcontrollers used in NAND flash memory storage products such as flash memory cards, universal serial bus ("USB") flash drives, SSDs, and embedded flash memory.
+These flash memory storage products are widely used for external or internal storage of data by consumer electronics devices such as mobile phones, smartphones, tablets, digital still cameras, camcorders, personal navigation devices, and notebook and desktops personal computers.
 Our multimedia SoCs product line is composed primarily of products that support embedded graphics applications.
 Our mobile communications product line is composed of mobile TV IC solutions and handset transceiver ICs, and became our new product line as a result of our acquisition of FCI in April 2007.

 We sell our semiconductor solutions to leading module makers, original equipment manufacturers ("OEMs") and original design manufacturers ("ODMs") worldwide.
-We provide our high performance flash memory storage controller to companies such as Netcom, Lexar Media, Samsung, Sony and Transcend.
-We are a leading supplier of controllers used in flash memory cards sold bundled with mobile phones and smart phones manufactured by most of the handset industry's leading OEMs and a leading supplier of controllers used in flash memory cards and USB flash drives sold in the retail market.
-Our multimedia SoCs are used primarily for thin clients, office and factory automation, industrial PCs, and other applications by companies such as Advantech, ChipPC, Fuji-Xerox, Kontron, Siemens, ThinNetworks, and Toshiba-TEC.
-We provide our innovative mobile communications ICs to LG Electronics, Pantech, Samsung, and other companies.
-We sell our products through our direct sales force and distributors in Canada, China, Europe, Japan, Korea, Taiwan and the United States.
+We provide our high performance flash memory storage controller to companies such as Netcom, Micron, Samsung, Sony and Transcend.
+We are a leading supplier of controllers used in flash memory cards sold bundled with mobile phones and smartphones manufactured by most of the handset industry's leading OEMs and a leading supplier of controllers used in flash memory cards and USB flash drives sold in the retail market.
+Our multimedia SoCs are used primarily for thin clients, office and factory automation, industrial PCs, and other applications by companies such as Advantech, Siemens, ThinNetworks, and Toshiba-TEC.
+We provide our innovative mobile communications ICs to LG, Pantech, Samsung, and other companies.
+We sell our products through our direct sales force and distributors in China, Europe, Japan, Korea, Taiwan and the United States.

-In past years, we experienced periods of rapid sales growth and decline.
-Our net sales grew from approximately NT\$3,460.5 million in 2006 to approximately NT\$5,847.3 million in 2007 before declining to approximately NT\$5,528.1 million in 2008 and declining further to approximately NT\$2,893.2 million in 2009, and recovering to approximately NT\$4,177.3 million (US\$143.4 million) in 2010.
+In past years, we experienced periods of rapid sales decline and growth.
+Our net sales grew from approximately NT\$5,847.3 million in 2007 before declining to approximately NT\$5,528.1 million in 2008 and declining further to approximately NT\$2,893.2 million in 2009, and recovering to approximately NT\$4,177.3 million in 2010, and increasing to approximately NT\$6,603.4 million (US\$218.2 million) in 2011.

-Acquisition of Future Communications IC, Inc.
+Acquisition of FCI, Inc.